Jtplouffe/rustenberg/server/docs/conversion/README.md

 client, with trusted urls / files only.

 Untrusted users should never be able to manipulate the content being loaded in the browser.
+This microservice should therefore not be publicly accessible.

 ## Routes